cristiannietodev91/crisnietodev/README.md

 ## Front-end stuff

-when I started as developer was the Java 8 epoch.
-The first company that I worked was a Colombian gov company that used PrimeFaces and RichFaces front-end java libraries but my bigger efforts were in the back-end side.
 That is why showing up this portfolio is a big step in my life as a developer since It has been long time introducing new libraries new acknowledge to my personal skills but had never found the time to build this.

 ## What is next